MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## Portal access

-For access to the Cloud App Security portal, add **outbound port 443** for the following IP addresses and DNS names to your firewall's white list:
+For access to the Cloud App Security portal, add **outbound port 443** for the following IP addresses and DNS names to your firewall's allow list:

     portal.cloudappsecurity.com
     *.portal.cloudappsecurity.com